erbon7/pcam_analysis/README.md

 The simple model is based after a [keras example](https://keras.io/examples/mnist_cnn/) of a simple CNN model for the MNIST dataset.

-This model is composed of  2 convulotional layers followed by a pooling layer, a dropout layer, a dense layer and finally by the output layer:
+The model is composed of  2 convolutional layers followed by a pooling layer, a dropout layer, a dense layer and finally by the output layer:

-Conv -> Conv -> Pooling -> Dropout -> Dense -> Output
+In -> Conv -> Conv -> Pooling -> Dropout -> Dense -> Out

+The deep model was inspired by a [kaggle model](https://www.kaggle.com/fmarazzi/baseline-keras-cnn-roc-fast-10min-0-925-lb)by Francesco Marazzi:

+In -> [Conv x2 -> Pool -> Dropout] x3 -> Dense -> Dropout -> Out

+For transfer learning, we load the InceptionV3 model trained on the full ImageNet dataset from keras.
+The model is imported without the top layers, and a global average pooling and a dense layers are added and trained on the data.

 For each model, we train for a few epochs, compute accuracy and loss on the validation set and finally calculate accuracy, loss and ROC AUC on the test